Amazon Appeal of Related Account

 What to do if Your Account is Suspended as a Related Account?

 If your account is suspended, don’t try to appeal the suspension yourself.
 Call an expert.
+These cases can be very difficult and by no means can you handle them without help.
+First, you must identify the reason why your account was linked to another.
+You must be honest with your explanation if you hope to succeed.
+If you made a mistake, you must own up to it.
 Only about 60% of these cases succeed, so it is important to give Amazon a solid plan of action.
 Don’t trust a template or a non-attorney supervised service.
 Call an Amazon sellers lawyer.
 If you are interested in an Amazon related account appeal, our fixed fee is generally $1750, which includes unlimited revisions and escalations to higher management.
 Contact us now for a free evaluation of your case.

 - Can husband and wife have separate Amazon seller accounts?
 Unless you have and can prove a separate business and legitimate business purposes, Amazon does not allow more than one seller account per household.

 - How does Amazon know if you have multiple accounts?
 Amazon has a powerful data search system that matches name, address, ISP, credit card, and fourteen more points of data that is known.